samuelgfeller/slim-example-project/docs/implementation-examples.md

     ```
 * The file that retrieves the user values from the database is the repository `UserFinderRepository.php`
 and it retrieves only the requested values, not automatically all fields.
 The list of values that
-should be selected are in an instance variable of this file `$fields`:
+should be selected are in the class attribute `$fields`:
     ```php
     class UserFinderRepository
     {